CherBachar/TimeseriesCalciumAnalysis/README.md

 Software to analyse time-series neuron calcium signals from two-photon microscopy in-vivo

 Steps for analysis:
+Run 'CalciumTimeSeriesAnalysisGUI.m' - make sure all folders are in path.

 1. Press 'Load mean image'- load an image that's a mean/ max projection from the time-series stack OR an single image of the same location